The Good Food Guide: History

-The Good Food Guide was first compiled by Raymond Postgate in 1951-52.
-Prior to the Good Food Guide, Postgate had published in the Leader Magazine (23 April 1949) an article entitled "Society for the Prevention of Cruelty to Food," stating that his new-found society rose from his frustration with the "horrifying things" he had witnessed in restaurants and urging interested readers to send him restaurant recommendations.
+The Good Food Guide was first compiled by Raymond Postgate in 1951–52.
+Prior to that work, Postgate had published in Leader Magazine (23 April 1949) an article entitled "Society for the Prevention of Cruelty to Food", stating that his new-found society rose from his frustration with the "horrifying things" he had witnessed in restaurants and urging interested readers to send him restaurant recommendations.
 When Hulton, the Leader's publisher, abruptly closed the magazine down, Postgate worked with Lilliput to continue his project.
 In November 1950, a neophyte version of what would become the Good Food Guide was published.
-This list of fifteen recommended restaurants was prefaced by Postgate's "The Good Food Club: Rules for Eating Out," including Rule One: "Read the menu outside.
+This list of fifteen recommended restaurants was prefaced by Postgate's article, "The Good Food Club: Rules for Eating Out", including Rule One: "Read the menu outside.
 If there is no menu outside, don't go in."
-Postgate's aims were simple, among them, ‘to raise the standard of cooking in Britain’ and ‘to do ourselves all a bit of good by making our holidays, travels and evenings-out in due course more enjoyable’.
+Postgate's aims were simple, among them, "to raise the standard of cooking in Britain" and "to do ourselves all a bit of good by making our holidays, travels and evenings-out in due course more enjoyable".
 Following the success of The Good Food Club, readers' reports were compiled and the first Good Food Guide was published.
+It included 484 restaurants, hotels, and pubs.
 One of the original compilers was food writer Margaret Costa who would become the regular Sunday Times food columnist.
+Upon his retirement from the Good Food Guide in 1970, Postgate estimated that he had dealt with some 40,000 reader recommendations.

 Several editors have been associated with the Good Food Guide.
 Christopher Driver was appointed successor to Postgate in 1969-1970 and served in that role until 1982.
-Driver's approach to editorship was characterized by Tom Jaine, himself a former editor of the Good Food Guide (1990-1994), as "galvanic."
+Driver's approach to editorship was characterized by Tom Jaine, himself a former editor of the Good Food Guide (1990–1994), as "galvanic".
 Driver "excoriated" many of the restaurants that he and Good Food Club members nonetheless deemed worthy of inclusion in the Guide, but which still suffered from "cupidity and the vain pretensions of their customers."
 Furthermore, Jaine continued, Driver "included with gusto and near-apostolic zeal Indian, Chinese and other ethnic restaurants which had hitherto been thought beneath a linen-and-crystal gourmand's notice."
-Higher-end restaurateurs and chefs, including Kenneth Bell at Thornbury Castle, Gloucestershire, took offense at the Good Food Guide under Driver's editorship, launching letters to the Times as well as meeting with the Consumers' Association to whom Postgate had sold the Good Food Guide in 1963.
+Higher-end restaurateurs and chefs, including Kenneth Bell at Thornbury Castle, Gloucestershire, took offence at the Good Food Guide under Driver's editorship, launching letters to The Times as well as meeting with the Consumers' Association to whom Postgate had sold the Good Food Guide in 1963.
+Driver also initiated an on-going campaign to discourage restaurants from allowing patrons to smoke.